hanswenzel/CaTS_legacy/Examples.md

 # Examples
-Here we provide examples for running CaTS.
+Here we provide examples for running CaTS (without Opticks).
 The examples consist of a gdml file to define the detector configuration.

 ## homogeneous Crystal Calorimeter
 Here we just read out the energy deposited in a huge Crystal.